react-d3/react-d3.github.io/intro/get_start/data_prepare.md

 First prepare your data you want to show on your chart.

 `react-d3` **only support one kind of data format, which is an array with objects (the objects have to have the same keys)**.
-Which means you have to have a data like below for example.
+Which means you have to have a data like below for example. ([data source](https://raw.githubusercontent.com/react-d3/react-d3-example/master/simple/data/user_sample.json))

 ```js
 [